vuxcode/pr1-project-toli0930/README.md

 # Project Notes

-> You can use this section of the file to keep notes about your project as you work on it.

 # Project Summary

 > Before the final submission date you should include a "PROJECT SUMMARY" in this section here.